Zequez/logseq-vault/pages/Control and Regulate.md

 - Control feels more absolute.
 Regulation feels like a forceful dance to take the other to where you want.
 - [[Coersion]] is a form of Control.
 - We hold these emotional wounds over our bodies as boogiemen for our inner child.
-We use [[Anger]] from our past -
+We use [[Anger]] from our past to scare ourselves into doing this or that.
+We can conjure anger for any reason; and
+-